sv790594/infosys222/week01/week01.md

 ## SQL: Quiz
 - Consider the relation [__Account__](#/6) again

-	Write a SQL command that lists all accounts (with accNo and type) that have a positive balance
+	Write a SQL statement that lists all accounts (with accNo and type) that have a positive balance

 ```sql
 SELECT ...